 - There are 3 installments per academic year and the minimum number of installments for the program is 6.

 - After the first 6 installments, a ‘continuing fee’ is assessed.

 Our graduate programs typically start in September.
-Depending on the volume of applications, a January 2019 intake may take place.
+However, an intake is currently planned for January 2020.
 Applicants who apply for the January 2020 intake, but are not accepted, can be considered for the September intake without reapplying if they indicate so on their application.